Restricted graph Lie algebras in characteristic two: Restricted Lie algebras of characteristic two

-Henceforth, restricted Lie algebras are all assumed to be finitely generated, e.g., for a standard restricted Lie algebra $\mf g$, we assume $\dim\mf g_1<\infty$.
+Henceforth, restricted Lie algebras are all assumed to be finitely generated; for example, for a standard restricted Lie algebra $\mf g,$ we assume $\dim\mf g_1<\infty.$

-A standard restricted Lie algebra $\mf g$ is (\textbf{weakly}) \textbf{Bloch-Kato} if all of its standard restricted subalgebras are Koszul (resp. quadratic).
-The proof of \cite[Thm.
-A]{sb} still applies to the restricted context, implying that a standard restricted Lie algebra $\mf g$ is Bloch-Kato iff its cohomology ring $H^\bu(\mf g)$ is universally Koszul, which amounts to saying that all the quotients by ideals generated by elements of $H^1(\mf g)$ admit a linear resolution as $H^\bu(\mf g)$-modules (see \cite{conca} for the original definition in the commutative context).
+Recall from the Introduction the following crucial definition. \begin{defin} A standard restricted Lie algebra $\mf g$ is \textbf{Bloch-Kato} (resp. \textbf{weakly Bloch-Kato}) if all of its standard restricted subalgebras are Koszul (resp. quadratic). \end{defin} The proof of \cite{sb}*{Thm.
+A} still applies to the restricted context, implying that a standard restricted Lie algebra $\mf g$ is Bloch-Kato iff its cohomology ring $H^\bullet(\mf g)$ is \textbf{universally Koszul}, which amounts to saying that all the quotients by ideals generated by elements of $H^1(\mf g)$ admit a linear resolution as $H^\bullet(\mf g)$-modules (see \cite{conca} for the original definition in the commutative context).

+\begin{thm} A standard restricted Lie algebra over a field of positive characteristic is Bloch-Kato if and only if its restricted cohomology ring $H^\bullet(\mf g)$ is a universally Koszul algebra. \end{thm}

-It is worth noting that the restricted cohomology of a restricted Lie algebra $\mf g$ is not the same as the Chevalley-Eilenberg cohomology of the underlying ordinary Lie algebra $\mf g$, which is the $\ext$-group of its ordinary universal enveloping algebra, i.e., $H^\bu_o(\mf g,M):=\ext^\bu_{U(\mf g)}(k,M)$.
-However, the epimorphism $U(\mf g)\to u(\mf g)$ induces a natural map $H^\bu(\mf g,M)\to H^\bu_o(\mf g,M)$.
+It is worth noting that the restricted cohomology of a restricted Lie algebra $\mf g$ is not the same as the Chevalley-Eilenberg cohomology of the underlying ordinary Lie algebra $\mf g,$ which is the $\ext$-group of its ordinary universal enveloping algebra, i.e., However, the epimorphism $U(\mf g)\to u(\mf g)$ induces a natural map $H^\bullet(\mf g,M)\to H^\bullet_o(\mf g,M).$

-\begin{exam} In this example we consider quadratic restricted Lie algebras generated by a single element.
+\begin{exam} In this example, we consider quadratic restricted Lie algebras generated by a single element.

 (1) Let $\mf k$ be the free restricted Lie algebra on one generator.
-Its cohomology ring is the $2$-dimensional algebra $k[T]/(T^2)$.
-As an ordinary Lie algebra, $\mf k$ is the countable dimensional abelian Lie algebra, which is thus infinitely generated, i.e., its ordinary first cohomology group is non-zero in each internal degree $j$ that is a $2$-power.
-The Chevalley-Eilenberg cohomology of $\mf k$ is thus the exterior algebra over the vector space $k^{\mathbb N}$.
+Its cohomology ring is the $2$-dimensional algebra $k[T]/(T^2).$ As an ordinary Lie algebra, $\mf k$ is the abelian Lie algebra of countable dimension, which is thus infinitely generated, i.e., its ordinary first cohomology group is non-zero in each internal degree $j$ that is a $2$-power.
+The Chevalley-Eilenberg cohomology of $\mf k$ is thus the exterior algebra over the vector space $k^{\mathbb N}$ of all sequences in $k.$

+The restricted Lie algebra associated to the Zassenhaus filtration of any powerful pro-$p$ group of rank $n$ is the direct product $\mf k^n$ of $n$ copies of $\mf k$ (see \cite[\S 2]{analyticprop}).